Shavitjnr/My-Python-Project/README.md

 # My Python Project Collection

-A collection of nine interactive Python projects demonstrating a range of programming concepts, from classic games to utilities, GUIs, and AI-powered assistants.
+A curated collection of 15+ interactive Python projects, ranging from classic games and utilities to AI-powered assistants and productivity tools.
+Each project is self-contained, beginner-friendly, and demonstrates practical Python programming concepts.

+---

 ## 📋 Table of Contents

 - [Project Overview](#project-overview)
 - [Project Summaries](#project-summaries)
   - [Project 1: Rock Paper Scissors](#project-1-rock-paper-scissors)